Rakesh9998/Udacity_Disaster_Response_Pipeline_project/README.md

 3. Go to http://0.0.0.0:3001/

 ### Files Used
-1.process_data.py - ETL is done
+1. process_data.py - ETL is done

-2.train_classifier.py - Machine learning pipeline is done 3.run.py - code to run web app 4.disaster_messages.csv,disaster_categories.csv - the csv files containing the messages and the categories these messages belong to
+2. train_classifier.py - Machine learning pipeline is done

+3. run.py - code to run web app

+4. disaster_messages.csv,disaster_categories.csv - the csv files containing the messages and the categories these messages belong to

-5.DisasterResponse.db - sql database after data preprocessing 6.classifier.pkl - pickle file in which my machine learning model is exported.
+5. DisasterResponse.db - sql database after data preprocessing

+6. classifier.pkl - pickle file in which my machine learning model is exported.